 Dental Implants vs Bridges

-When it comes to having dental implants vs dental bridges, things can get confusing.
-Dental bridges are removable and attach to natural teeth on both sides of the gap created by one or more missing teeth in order to hold them in place.
+Things can get confusing with having dental implants vs. dental bridges.
+Dental bridges are removable and attach to natural teeth on both sides of the gap created by one or more missing teeth to hold them in place.

-They are considered the second-best choice for replacing missing teeth after dental implants, and they are often significantly less expensive than implants.
-Dental implants can last a lifetime while dental bridges usually need to be replaced every 5-10 years.
+They are considered the second-best choice for replacing missing teeth after dental implants and are often significantly less expensive than implants.
+In addition, dental implants can last a lifetime, while dental bridges usually need to be replaced every 5-10 years.

 Things To Consider Before Getting Dental Implants

 There are many factors to think about before going through with getting dental implants.
-Some questions you should ask yourself include:
+Some questions you can ask yourself include:

-- Are you embarrassed by damaged or missing teeth?
+- Are you struggling with your dental confidence?
+Do you ever find yourself embarrassed by damaged or missing teeth?

-- Is your general health good, or do you have health conditions that can impact your healing and therefore your ability to get implants?
+- Is your general health good, or do you have health conditions that can affect your healing?
+Some health issues can affect your ability to get implants.

 - Have you checked with your insurance company to see if they cover the cost of implants?